renderbus/docs_sdk_en/render/error_status.rst

 ======== ===================================== =================================================
 100       FAIL                                  failed
-200       SUCCESS                               returns successfully 400       APIError                              error request 403       FORBIDDEN                             no permission 404       RESOURCE_NOT_FOUND                    resource does not exist
+200       SUCCESS                               returns successfully 301       NEED_REDIRECT                         need to redirect to other addresses 400       APIError                              error request 403       FORBIDDEN                             no permission 404       RESOURCE_NOT_FOUND                    resource does not exist